-The Hughes Crypto Kernel is distributed by Hughes via secure download or on a CD.
-The module is a provided to the Crypto-Officer only as part of Hughes' HX system applications and is not distributed as a separate binary.
+The Hughes Crypto Kernel is distributed by Hughes installed on a custom appliance as part of a single monolithic binary image containing the Hughes' HX system applications, and is not distributed as a separate binary.
 Thus, module operators are not required to perform any steps to ensure that the module is running in its FIPS-Approved mode of operation.

-The Crypto-Officer role is responsible for installing the host application (and thus, the module).
-The host application must first call the function hck_init() to load and initialize the module.
+Host applications must first call the function hck_init() to load and initialize the module.
 This function call is the entry point to the module, and ensures that all necessary power-up self-tests are called.
 When properly initialized, the HCK will only operate in its defined FIPS-Approved mode of operation.
 Any use of the module without proper initialization will result in the module operating in a non-Approved manner.

-The module implements a software integrity test that consists of a DSA signature computed over the image that comprises the module.
+The module implements a firmware integrity test that consists of a DSA signature computed over the image that comprises the module.
 During the power-up self-tests phase, the signature is verified over the stored HCK instance.
 If the stored signature is verified, then the test is passed.
 Otherwise, the test is failed and the module enters an error state where no cryptographic functionality is allowed.